sftcd/openssl/esnistuff/README.md

 There's a [TODO list](#todos) at the end.

 Most recent first...

+- I modified ``SSL_CTX_esni_server_enable()`` so that you can also provide only one input file that contains both the ESNI private key in PEM format and a PEM-encoded ESNIKeys.
+This is so I could configure such files in my [nginx](./nginx.md) fork, in a way that seems more acceptable to upstream.
+There are some corresponding changes to ``s_server`` as well to allow this to be used - basically some changes to the command line arguments (apologies if someone was depending on those not changing, but that'd have been a bad plan anyway:-).
+We still need to test that with nginx and lighttpd but it seems to work for my [testserver.sh](./testserver.sh).
+In such a file, the private key must be first, and that should look something like this:

+            -----BEGIN PRIVATE KEY-----
+            MC4CAQAwBQYDK2VuBCIEIEDyEDpfvLoFYQi4rNjAxAz7F/Dqydv5IFmcPpIyGNd8
+            -----END PRIVATE KEY-----
+            -----BEGIN ESNIKEY-----
+            /wG+49mkACQAHQAgB8SUB952QOphcyUR1sAvnRhY9NSSETVDuon9/CvoDVYAAhMBAQQAAAAAXYZC
+            TwAAAABdlBoPAAA=
+            -----END ESNIKEY-----

+I started a thread on the [TLS list](https://mailarchive.ietf.org/arch/msg/tls/hMOQpQ12IIzHfOHhQjSmjphKJ1g) about that.

 - I now have an apparently working ESNI-enabled nginx: see the [notes](./nginx.md).
 That is deployed on [defo.ie on port 5443](https://defo.ie:5443).